 Do you have audio or video material on the web or use it in your courses?
 Are these materials captioned?
 The Multimedia Hub can help coordinate your captioning needs.

 When we talk about web captioning we generally have two main categories.
 One is captioning of pre-recorded videos and the other is real-time captioning of streaming live events.
 If you deal with either type of material you have a role and responsibility.
-The following provides information regarding what to do and under what conditions and why.
-Services are explained.

 Benefits the Deaf and Hard of Hearing

 People who are deaf or hard of hearing are not able to directly access auditory information.
-Captioning provides a lifeline by displaying audio content on the screen as synchronized text.
+Captioning provides a lifeline by displaying audio content on screen as synchronized text.

 A #captionTHIS day video demonstrates the need for captioning.